Basic Law

 The organization’s financial resources consist of:

-1. Membership fees, set at 50 euros annually.
+1. Membership fees, set at 100 euros for all members.
 The Board of Directors has the authority to adjust this as deemed necessary.

-2. Regular membership subscriptions, set at 50 euros annually.
+2. Regular membership subscriptions, set at 100 euros annually for all members.
 The Board of Directors has the authority to adjust this as deemed necessary.

 3. Donations from members, friends, and supporters interested in human rights, provided they are unconditional and do not conflict with the organization’s general objectives.
 These donations require approval by the Board of Directors.